mrchantey/forky/docs/src/forky_cli/sweet.md

   -p, --package <package>  pass the --package flag to cargo run
-      --release            pass the --release flag to cargo run --secure             run the dev server with https --static <static>    directory for static files (ie .css) that should be served -w, --watch              live reload file changes
+      --release            pass the --release flag to cargo run --secure             run the dev server with https --static <static>    directory for static files (ie .css) used by component tests -w, --watch              live reload file changes
       --headed             run the tests with a visible browser window
   -i, --interactive        just start the server for viewing in your browser